Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Betting Insights

-- Based on this contest's moneyline, the Hurricanes have an implied win probability of 60.0%.
+- The Hurricanes have an implied moneyline win probability of 60.0% in this contest.

 Panthers Betting Insights